Antiracism Books for Kids –The Review for Tiny People and Their Parents

 By Rebbecca Hemmings

-As someone who has worked with children for over 20 years to explore identity and culture and as a parent, I believe (and of course I am biased), I have a good idea of how children respond and engage with such content.
-Their responses often lead them to make meaning or leaving them perplexed.
-Therefore, pitching books at the right level is key.
+As someone who has worked with children for over 20 years exploring identity and culture, and as a parent, I believe (and yes, I am biased) that I have a good understanding of how children respond to conversations about race, difference and belonging.
+Their responses often help them make meaning of the world, or sometimes leave them feeling perplexed.
+This is why pitching books at the right developmental level is so important, particularly when introducing concepts linked to diversity and inclusion, cultural humility, and early awareness of racism definition ideas.

-What is offered here is a snapshot of my thoughts as I read.
-At times, I consulted the real expert, my 9-year-old daughter as a guide.
-So here goes.
+What follows is a snapshot of my reflections as I read.
+At times, I consulted the real expert, my nine-year-old daughter, as my guide.

 “I don’t see colour!” she’ll yell.

-To be fair to all authors, racism is an incredibly complex topic for us adults, never mind children.
-To attempt to simplify it, for the minds of our children, is a feat that should be applauded.
-Besides, as I have said on many occasions, I am consciously and unconsciously judgemental, as we all are.
-You may read these books and have completely different opinions and experiences.
+To be fair to all the authors, racism is an incredibly complex topic for adults, never mind children.
+Any attempt to simplify it deserves recognition.
+As I often say, we are all consciously and unconsciously judgemental.
+You may read these books and have very different experiences and views.

-Books offer a guided way to broach what many find uncomfortable.
-Which book will you now choose to help all children become antiracist?
+Books offer a gentle, guided entry point into conversations many find uncomfortable.
+Which book will you choose to help children begin their journey towards antiracism and understanding?

-You might also be interested in our podcast episode for schools on antiracism here.
+You may also be interested in our podcast episode for schools on antiracism.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).